idvorkin/idvorkin.github.io/_d/SustainableWork.md

 You should talk more about, you're there to get people where they want to be; the next level, an industry change, building skills to move somewhere else, etc. You enjoy helping people grow and become happier.

-**Making work like having a blast with your friends** Having work be a blast is so important to me, I'll have a separate post on the topic - stay tuned (tbd - link moments @ work).
+**Making work like having a blast with your friends** Having work be something you look forward to is so important to me, I'll have several posts on the topic.
+The first post, making memorable moments at work, is in [progress](moments-at-work).

 ### Veronica's Story